Showing 16 to 30 of 63 results.

 Eric Sparks was a keen amateur filmmaker, based in Worthing in the 1930s.
 His films demonstrate an interest in the railways and every day scenes in his local surroundings.

 This collection includes family footage from Sussex from the 1930s to the 1960s.
 The collection also includes films from the Second World War showing aircraft, filmed by Vickers Test Pilot Air Commodore D.D'Arcy Grieg (?) and the War Office Directorate of Public Relations, through RAF Coastal Command.

 Ralph Staley's films date from the late 1910s to the mid 1930s, and show his family in their home town of Bognor Regis.

-This collection features a mix of domestic and military life as recorded by Ken Lockwood and family in the 1930s and 1940s.
-The collection includes Ken Lockwood's squadron from the Queen's Royal (West) Surrey regiment undergoing military exercises and off-duty in the run up to the Second World War, many filmed using Dufaycolor, an early colour film stock.
+This collection features a mix of domestic and military life as recorded by Kenneth Lockwood and family in the 1930s and 1940s.
+The collection includes films of Kenneth Lockwood's squadron, the Queen's Royal (West) Surrey regiment,undergoing military exercises and off-duty in the run up to the Second World War, many filmed using Dufaycolor, an early colour film stock.